ASIC Bans Flex Commissions to Improve Car Finance Practices

 When arranging your next car loan, you will probably find that the car loan rate you'll get is pretty consistent everywhere.

-Instead of looking for the lowest rate, you will look for the car loan broker who can give you the most convenient application process, best customer service, and fastest approval.
+Instead of looking for the lowest rate, you will look for the car loan broker who can give you the most convenient application process, best customer service, and the fastest approval.

 Positive Lending Solutions has been preparing for the change in flex commissions since the initial announcement.
 When you apply for a loan with a car loan broker, you'll get: